 Shaakirah

-Chemical Engineering, third-year
+Chemical Engineering, fourth-year

 I love being at Cambridge and at Girton especially – it’s such a beautiful place to live and an incredibly supportive place to study.
 I really enjoy being a Girton Ambassador because Outreach events played a huge role in my own journey, giving me the confidence to apply to Cambridge and reassuring me that I would belong here.
 For me, it’s a way to give back and hopefully inspire others to take that leap as well!